 Garnish with a sprig of fresh rosemary, if possible.
 The herbal aroma of rosemary on the rim of the glass really enhances the drink.
 With each sip, the scent of the rosemary mingles with the flavor of cranberry, lime, and gin.
 Crush the leaves slightly with your fingertips for the full effect.

-About fizz: Use a freshly opened bottle of tonic water.
+Use a freshly opened bottle of tonic water.
 Flat tonic water is sort of gross.
 Pour the tonic water slowly to retain the maximum amount of fizz.
 Coldness is key to retaining fizz, as well, so chill all the elements of the cocktail, including the glass if possible, and use plenty of fresh ice.

 - If you like a sweeter drink, use a cranberry cocktail juice or add simple syrup.